VincentChalnot/SidusEAVModelBundle/README.md

             validation_rules:
                 - Email: ~
 ````

+Note that by convention we declare the families in UpperCamelCase and the attributes as lowerCamelCase and we encourage you to do so.

 ## Installation
 This bundle can be installed with a few easy steps.
 Note that it's highly encouraged to install the full [EAV-Toolkit](https://github.com/VincentChalnot/SidusEAVToolkit) for a better experience. (but you can install it in a second time if you want)